MirzaCengic/amphibians.pkg/README.md

 # amphibians.pkg
 ## Description
-Containts functions for processing, loading and modeling of the amphibians project.
+Contains functions for processing, loading and modeling for the amphibians project.